 The Blue Bell is dog friendly in all public areas.
 We have off-road parking, secure cycle racks with an onsite repair station, and there is a half-hourly bus service between Chichester and Midhurst which stops right outside our door.
 The same bus stops at the South Downs Way east and west access points at the top of Cocking Hill.

-At The Blue Bell you will be welcomed by Steve, our friendly pub manager and his team.
+At The Blue Bell you will be welcomed by our friendly, dedicated team.

 The Blue Bell site has been home to a public house, in various forms, for several hundred years, and has traded under a number of different names, including The Station Hotel, when there was a railway between Chichester and Midhurst serving the aristocracy and their horses travelling to Goodwood races.